jonathanye29/unit4_project/README.md

 <img width="1070" alt="Screen Shot 2023-05-08 at 7 13 15 PM" src="https://user-images.githubusercontent.com/111751273/236798266-d22360f7-8781-48d6-8c00-d02db3a6951a.png">

 However, this method still has an issue.
 If the user's computer is compromised, a hacker could potentially reuse the encrypted cookie to gain unauthorized access.
 To solve this issue, I implemented tokens set to expire after a specific amount of time after the user logs in, using JWT along with the `dotenv` library for managing the encryption key.
 This involves adding both the user ID and an expiration date to the token.
-Here is the code I created:
+Here is code I wrote within the login function that sets the token expiration:
 ```.py
 if check_password(user_password=password, hashed_password=hash):
     print("Password correct.")